 - provide care for a newborn or recently adopted child - you don't need to have a particular percentage of care or legal responsibility, but you must be caring for the child on each day during your Dad and Partner Pay period

 - meet the work test for Dad and Partner Pay

 - have received an individual adjusted taxable income of $150,000 or less in the financial year either before the date of birth or adoption or the date you claim, whichever is earlier, and

 - be on unpaid leave or not working during your Dad and Partner Pay period

 Your Dad and Partner Pay period is the time you take off work and receive Dad and Partner Pay.
-This can be up to 2 weeks or it could be a shorter period.
-For example, you could claim Dad and Partner Pay for 1 week or even 1 day.
+This can be up to 2 weeks.
 Your Dad and Partner Pay period must be taken in 1 continuous block.

 Your employer may choose to pay you a top up payment to supplement your Dad and Partner Pay.
 For example, they may pay the difference between your Dad and Partner Pay and your normal wage.
-This will not affect your eligibility.
-A top up payment is not considered paid leave for the purposes of Dad and Partner Pay eligibility.
+This won't affect your eligibility.
+A top up payment isn't considered paid leave for the purposes of Dad and Partner Pay eligibility.